ballerina-platform/ballerina-dev-website/learn/user-guide/why-ballerina/cloud-native.md

 ## Network-Friendly Type System

 Ballerina's type system is specifically focused on aiding the development of networked and distributed applications.
-Ballerina is a `null` safe language with builtin support for popular wire formats `JSON` and `XML`, and seamless conversions between `user-defined` types `JSON`.
+Ballerina is a `null` safe language with builtin support for popular wire formats `JSON` and `XML`, and seamless conversions between  `JSON` and `user-defined` types.

 ### Get Started